swiftlang/swift-evolution/proposals/nnnn-placeholder-types.md

 ## Acknowledgments

 - Ben Rimmington and Xiaodi Wu suggested illustrative examples to help explain some more subtle aspects of the proposal.
+- Xiaodi entertained extensive discussion about arcane syntactic forms that could be written using placeholders.
 - Varun Gandhi and Rintaro Ishizaki helped come up with some edge cases to test and Varun provided valuable input regarding the scoping of this proposal.
 - Holly Borla provided some well-timed encouragement and feedback to help push this proposal to completion.
 - Pavel Yaskevich and Robert Widmann patiently reviewed the initial implementation.